 Rebekah, 2020-21 Cliff Year participant

 The Cliff Year has given me the opportunity to live in community which has given me space to grow and develop as a person alongside others, whilst developing a good routine like reading my Bible and praying with other people.

 John, 2019-20 Cliff Year participant

-The Cliff Year cost is £2,495.
-The cost includes your accommodation, food (3 main meals per day) and all training and placement costs.
+The costs above include your accommodation, food (3 main meals per day) and all training and placement costs.
 We can help you with some fundraising ideas and have some contacts for individual bursaries if helpful.
 We encourage you to tell your church about your plans to do the Cliff Year as they may want to contribute towards the cost.